 - Position the chain adjuster 3.
-Mount nut 4, but do not tighten it yet. - Check the chain tension when fitting rear wheel. (♥ p.
-35) - Tighten nut 4.
+Mount nut 4, but do not tighten it yet.

+- Check the chain tension when fitting rear wheel. (♥ p.
+38)

+- Make sure that the chain adjusters

+are fitted correctly on the adjusting screws

+.

+- Tighten nut 4.